stefmolin/pre-commit-workshop/demo-notes.md

 ### Pre-commit package installation

+1. Poll the audience to see if more people are using `uv` or `pip`.
+2. Install `pre-commit` with the method most people are using:
-1. With a pre-made virtual environment activated, run `python3 -m pip install pre-commit`.
+   - `pip`: With a pre-made virtual environment activated, run `python3 -m pip install pre-commit`.
+   - `uv`: Run `uv tool install pre-commit --with pre-commit-uv` (no need to activate anything).
-2. Run `pre-commit --version` to show it worked.
+3. Run `pre-commit --version` to show it worked.

 ### Install first set of hooks